 The board is able to objectively review the Audit Committee's findings and recommendations.
 The company's financial statement is a reliable source of information.

-The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor.
+The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor to safeguard the quality and reliability of audited financial statements.